Wheelchair Rugby: Rules, Events, Information

 Wheelchair rugby is a team sport for athletes with a disability.
 Developed in Canada in the late 1970s, it is currently practiced in over twenty countries around the world and is a Paralympic sport.

 The sport's original name was murderball; in the United States, it is referred to as quad rugby.
-All wheelchair rugby players are quadriplegic, as the rules require that they must have a disability that affects all or a portion of both the upper and lower extremities.
+Certain formats of wheelchair rugby require that all players are quadriplegic, while others call for impairment of at least three limbs of the individual players.
 The majority of wheelchair rugby athletes have spinal cord injuries at the level of their cervical vertebrae.
 Other eligible players have multiple amputations, polio, or neurological disorders such as cerebral palsy, some forms of muscular dystrophy, or Guillain-Barre syndrome, among other medical conditions.

 Wheelchair Rugby League

 Wheelchair rugby league is a version of wheelchair rugby based expressly on rugby league.
 It was developed by French rugby league player, coach and official, Robert Fassolette in 2004.
 The game shares many feature with regular rugby league: